stenglein-lab/taxonomy_pipeline/README.md

 #### Host_filtering

 The pipeline optionally removes host-derived reads from datasets because generally host reads are not what we are interested in and removing these reads makes downstream taxonomic classification steps go **much** faster.
 To perform host filtering, you will need one or more bowtie2 indexes of host reference genomes.
-[This tutorial section](https://github.com/stenglein-lab/taxonomy_pipeline/blob/main/docs/tutorial.md#section_genome) describes how to download a new host genome and build a bowtie2 index if there is not one already available.
+[This tutorial section](https://github.com/stenglein-lab/taxonomy_pipeline/blob/main/docs/tutorial.md#section_genome) describes how to download a new host genome and build a bowtie2 index.

 The location of bowtie2 indexes are provided in a file specified by the `--host_map_file` command line argument as in the above example.